nengo/nengo-1.4/simulator-ui/docs/tutorial3.rst

 * We can combine these two approaches in order to compute more complex funxtions, such as :math:`x^2y`

-   * Right-click on the ensemble representing the first of the two values and select Add decoded origin.
+   * Drag an Origin onto the ensemble representing the first of the two values.
    * Give it the name "square", set its output dimensions to 1, and press Set Functions.
    * As before, select the User-defined Function and press Set.
    * Set the Expression to be "x0*x0".
    * Press OK, OK, and OK to finish creating the origin.
    * This new origin will calculate the square of the value represented by this ensemble.
    * If you connect this new origin to the Combined ensemble instead of the standard X origin, the network will calculate :math:`x^2y` instead of :math:`xy`.
+[Note: To remove the X origin projection, drag it away from the Combined population.
+Right-click the end of the line and select 'Remove' to delete the projection altogether.]

 .. image:: images/p3-9a.png